shivermotion/LookBook/README.md

 ## Description:

-a social platform to keep track of books to rate and comment on them.
+A social platform to keep track of books to rate and comment on them.
+Allows the users ability to sign up, log in, and provide a dashboard to track other profiles and related content.
+Includes a working deployed backend that stores book info, encrypted user login info, and related users social media comments. main builder components include Bulma CSS, HandleBars, and Javascript

 ## Licenses: